-Worse, and throughout the years, FAO found that the proponents of shark listings very often presented inadequate scientific evidence for their case.
+Worse, and throughout the years, FAO found that the propo-

+nents of shark listings very often presented inadequate scientific evidence for their case.
 They were weak on the biology and the most probable practical outcome of listings.
 In a normal world, this would have been disqualifying in the way that a judge will dismiss a frivolous legal case before it is heard.
-But at CITES, this is not an option.
+But at CITES, this is not an option because the decisions depend on Parties voting, and lobbying of Parties rather than objective assessment of evidence often prevails.

 A few species of predatorial tuna and their predators, the sharks, are threatened with extinction unless fisheries change their habits.
 Many more species of tuna and some species of sharks are overfished.
 CITES has at best been a bystander and handwringer in the actual conservation of either of these classes of species.
 As FAO repeatedly pointed out, it was doubtful whether the increased data a CITES listing was intended to produce would have been worth the unintended consequences involved.
-There were other useful regulatory bodies which might have gathered the data.
+There were other regulatory bodies, with proven methods and established credentials, which might have gathered the data.

 CoP17 in 2016 had the participation of 3,500 people and was a blow to the pragmatists.
-Contrariwise, John Scanlon, the Convention's triumphant Secretary-General, declared the meeting not only 'the largest' ever but, 'a game changer', and as he reports himself saying 'the most critical meeting of the Convention's 43-year history'.66 species to do better.
-However, the negatives of badly implemented listings-in terms of non-compliance and unreported discards and so on-might outweigh the benefits.
+Contrariwise, John Scanlon, the Convention's triumphant Secretary-General, declared the meeting not only 'the largest' ever but, 'a game changer', and as he reports himself saying 'the most critical meeting of the Convention's 43-year history'.
+66

+A sceptic can point out that the FAO Expert Advisory Panel didn't endorse the important proposals to list silky and thresher sharks on Appendix II.
+It carefully evaluated the biological criteria and determined that neither could be justified.
+FAO suggested that given proper implementation, a CITES listing might help the species to do better.
+However, the negatives of badly implemented listings-in terms of non-compliance and unreported discards and so on-might outweigh the benefits, especially by reducing the amount of data submitted about captures.
 It seemed to be saying that listings in CITES Appendices risk undoing or harming existing FAO and RFMO work, and the efforts of coastal states and port authority to protect sharks.
 The CITES Parties went ahead with the listings anyway.

-A sceptic can point out that the FAO Expert Advisory Panel didn't endorse the important proposals to list silky and thresher shark on Appendix II.
-It carefully evaluated the biological criteria and determined that neither could be justified.
-FAO suggested that given proper implementation, a CITES listing might help the

 The march of the Listocrats had many successes.
 Between CoP12 in 2002 and CoP18 in 2019, 46 shark and ray species were listed in the Convention's Appendices.
-That is about 10 percent of all the shark and shark-like species, many of them listed on highly dubious evidence and all this supposed help of doubtful value to the animals themselves.
+That is about 10 percent of all known shark and shark-like species, many of them listed on highly dubious evidence and all this supposed help of doubtful value to the animals themselves.